getify/You-Dont-Know-JS/types & grammar/ch1.md

 Here, the `setTimeout(..)` function returns a numeric value, but we want to `void` that out so that the return value of our function doesn't give a false-positive to the `if` statement.

-Many devs prefer to just do something like this, which works the same but avoids the `void` operator:
+Many devs prefer to just do something like this, which works the same but doesn't use the `void` operator:

 ```js
 if (!APP.ready) {